 “Whoever curses his father or his mother shall be put to death.“

 Jesus demonstrated how to do this while on the cross.

 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.

-One of his very last acts on earth, was to care for his mom, and look how well he did.
-He chose his most beloved disciple, not any of his unbelieving brothers, and the personally unites them.
+One of His very last acts on earth was to care for His mom, and look how well He did.
+He chose His most beloved disciple, not any of His unbelieving brothers, and He personally unites them.

-Moms of course have such a deep deep love for their children, but God must always come first.
-They need to see your love for God, your love for your husband, first and foremost, to have things in the right perspective in life, and to be secure.
+Moms, of course, have such a deep deep love for their children, but God must always come first.
+Your children need to see your love for God, your love for your husband, and first and foremost, to have things in the right perspective in life, and to be secure.
 Only God is worthy above all.

 Do not rebuke an older man but encourage him as you would a father, younger men as brothers, older women as mothers, younger women as sisters, in all purity.